-For Dr. Frye and our team, there is nothing more rewarding than watching as our patients work toward healthy smiles that they feel comfortable showing off.
+For our team, there is nothing more rewarding than watching as our patients work toward healthy smiles that they feel comfortable showing off.
 Our entire highly-trained team is passionate about providing quality care to our patients through the Pacific Northwest.
 Today, we want to take a closer look at what it takes to become a dentist, from years spent in a classroom to exams and licensing.

 Generally, dentists spend eight years in school – but they never stop learning!
 While some students complete a three year pre-dental program for an undergraduate degree, most earn a four-year bachelor’s degree.
 During their junior year, aspiring dentists have to take the Dental Admission Test.
 The American Dental Association administers this test, which covers four multiple-choice sections on natural science, reading comprehension, quantitative reasoning, and perceptual ability.